Best Vision Insurance for Seniors in 2023

 -

-Direct Vision Insurance - This provider allows members to utilize a network of eye doctors to enjoy discounts and savings on standard services and vision correction aids like glasses and contacts.
+Direct Vision Insurance - This carrier offers a large network of eye doctors, along with discounts and savings on standard services and vision correction aids like glasses and contacts.

 -

-Spirit Vision - A smaller insurance company with generous payout limitations, Spirit Vision also offers dental insurance policies.
+Spirit Vision - A smaller insurance company with generous payout limitations, Spirit Vision also offers combination dental and vision insurance policies.

 -

-VSP - VSP plans are designed to complement Medicare benefits, making getting the vision care seniors need even more affordable and within reach through a large provider network.
+VSP - VSP plans are designed to complement Medicare benefits, which can make getting the vision care seniors need even more affordable and within reach through a large provider network.

 -

-eHealth - eHealth is not a provider of policies, but rather a hub that helps seniors find the vision insurance coverage they need by offering quotes and information from many top companies.
+eHealth - eHealth does not provide policies; it’s a hub that helps seniors find the vision insurance coverage they need by offering quotes and information from top companies.

 -

-UnitedHealthcare - This provider offers good benefits at reasonable rates, and is widely accepted by thousands of providers, including large retailers like Costco and Target.
+UnitedHealthcare - This provider offers good benefits at reasonable rates and is widely accepted by thousands of private clinics.

 -